 The Chateau de Villandry was built in the early 1500s.
 It was one of the last of the Loire chateaux of the Renaissance period.
 In 1906 the gardens which had been destroyed in the 19th century were recreated in keeping with the style of the chateau.

 The gardens are laid out on four terrasses.
 The upper terrace is the 'Jardin du Soleil' (sun garden) which was created in 2008.
 Next is the 'Jardin d'Eau' or water garden.
-Then the 'Jardin d'Ornament' with lots of topiaries and on the lower level the fabulous 'potager decoratif' the decorative vegetable garden.
+Then the 'Jardin d'Ornament' with lots of topiaries filled in with flowers and on the lower level the fabulous 'potager decoratif' the decorative vegetable garden.

 The sun garden is laid out around a star shaped pond and the parterres are filled with a more informal style of planting than the main formal gardens.
 Yellow is the predominant colour as it is the sun garden.